coryodaniel/k8s/guides/discovery.md

 ## Using the File Driver (`K8s.Discovery.Driver.File`)

-The file driver is primarly intended for testing.
+The file driver is primarily intended for testing.
 The format for a driver configuration file is a JSON file with API version as the key to a list of resource metadata.

 ```json
 {